Construction - HNC

 Download course specificationDownload now

 The course provides a solid grounding for a range of key professions within the construction industry.
-It is particularly useful in providing a transition between A Levels or National Levels to a degree course.
+It is the equivalent to the first year of a degree course, taken part time.
+It is particularly useful in providing a transition between A Levels or National Levels to a degree or apprenticeship course.
 You’ll be assessed through coursework, presentations, reports and exams and you'll develop your strong technical base, underpinned by knowledge and understanding of the principles of construction, whether they are technical, legal or scientific.

 There are opportunities for field trips to construction sites around the Midlands and specialist seminars.
 This is particularly important if you are from a non-building background.
-For the award of the HNC, you must pass the four core units plus four other units, making eight in total.
+For the award of the HNC, you must pass the five core units plus one relevant specialist option.

 Enhancing your employability skills